WordPress/gutenberg/packages/components/src/combobox-control/README.md

 #### value

-The current value of the input.
+The current value of the control.

 -   Type: `string | null`
 -   Required: No